University Study Programmes

 The FKKT body defined in the school’s regulations may exceptionally approve advancement to the next year to a student who has obtained a minimum of 50 ECTS credits in the previous year and has

-• in order to be granted exceptional enrolment in the second year successfully passed the following courses: Mathematics I, Physics I, Introduction to Health Care, and Introduction to Technical and Fire Safety;
+• in order to be granted exceptional enrolment in the second year successfully passed the following courses: Mathematics I, Physics I, Safety in Civil Engineering, and Introduction to Technical and Fire Safety;

 • in order to be granted exceptional enrolment in the third year successfully passed the following courses: Work Environment, Numerical and Computer Tools in Safety, Fundamentals of Process Engineering, Fire and Fire Dynamics, and Occupational Health;